magento/devdocs/src/guides/v2.3/architecture/frontend_custom_strategies.md

 See [Overview of UI components][] for details about this library.

-### Magento Admin pattern library
+### Admin pattern library

 A *pattern library* is a collection of user interface (UI) design patterns that can be re-used in locations throughout your product installation.
-The [Magento Admin Pattern Library][] defines examples of components that administrators working with the storefront can use.
+The [Admin Pattern Library][] defines examples of components that administrators working with the storefront can use.

-Form elements included in the [Magento Admin](https://glossary.magento.com/magento-admin) pattern library include:
+Form elements included in the [Admin](https://glossary.magento.com/magento-admin) pattern library include:

 *  address form
 *  button bar